Internal Analysis: Every strategy should start with one

 An internal analysis examines your organization’s internal environment in order to assess its resources, competencies, and competitive advantages.
 Performing an internal analysis allows you to identify the strengths and weaknesses of your organization.
 This knowledge aids the strategic decision making of management while they carry out the strategy formulation and execution process.

-Here at Cascade, we're heavily focused on the strategy formulation process, and we've already written extensively on such - from the starting point of an inspiring vision statement all the way through to developing your strategic objectives, KPIs, and projects.
+Here at Cascade we're heavily focused on the strategic management process, and we've already written extensively on such - from the starting point of goal setting and creating an inspiring vision statement all the way through to implementing strategy and then tracking it .
 However, before you can properly formulate your strategy, you need to undertake a scan of your internal and external environment.

 This article will look at why an internal analysis is a key component to creating an effective strategy, and explore some of the tools you can make use of while conducting your internal analysis.
 We only briefly touch on the external analysis in this article, though it is just as critical to the process.
-We'll be covering an external analysis in a later post (subscribe to our newsletter to find out when).
+We'll be covering an external analysis in a later post.

 Internal & External Analysis